Green Building Requirements

 Green building requirements for projects requiring a Zoning Use Permit (UP) or Administrative Use Permit (AUP) are listed below, for more information see Green Building Requirements.

 Green Design A green building takes a holistic approach to design, siting, construction, and operation to enhance the well being of its occupants and minimize the negative impacts on the community and natural environment.

 Energy An energy-efficient building reduces greenhouse gas emissions, lowers utility bills, and improves comfort.

 - Energy Conservation Analysis: Required for large (10,000 sq.ft. or more) commercial projects and recommended for multifamily and mixed-use projects.
 A free analysis is available through PG&E's Savings By Design program.
 For multifamily projects, participate in the California Multi-Family New Homes Program to receive energy design assistance and cash incentives.

 Water: Controlling stormwater runoff protects the San Francisco Bay and our local creeks and watersheds.
 Construction activities are the largest source of stormwater pollution in the Bay.
 Water conservation helps save water while saving money and energy.

 - Reduction of Stormwater Pollution: All construction projects must manage stormwater pollution.
 The Stormwater Requirements Overview summarizes the onsite stormwater treatment and required checklists for projects based on the quantity of impervious surface that they create or replace.

 - Protecting Health of Creeks: Requirements vary depending on project scope and distance from the creek.
 The City has consolidated information on the locations of open and culverted creeks and their regulations at the Creeks Ordinance website.

 - Fixing Leaks in Sewer Laterals: Required for remodeling projects and when properties are sold, see Sewer lateral replacement.

-- East Bay Municipal Utility District (EBMUD) Section 31 Water Efficiency Regulations: All applicants for new and expanded service are required to comply, see EBMUD Water Efficiency Checklist* and overview information at EBMUD New Water Service Regulations.
+- East Bay Municipal Utility District (EBMUD) Section 31 Water Efficiency Regulations: All applicants for new and expanded service are required to comply, see EBMUD Section 31: Water Efficiency Requirements* and overview information at EBMUD Water Conservation Review Regulations.

-*California Water Efficient Landscape Ordinance (WELO) requirements are met through compliance with Bay Friendly and EBMUD Water regulations, no additional action is needed.
+*California Water Efficient Landscape Ordinance (WELO) requirements are met through compliance with Bay Friendly and EBMUD Water Efficiency regulations.

 Waste: Conservation and reuse of building materials and recycling construction and demolition debris saves valuable resources and landfill space.